 That’s power—power on Hezekiah’s part!
 Now of course, Hezekiah has no power in himself.
-As I said earlier, this story is about trusting the Lord (not your own wisdom, or thoughts, or resources).
-But I want to say this provocatively on purpose: Hezekiah is said to have power here.
+As stated earlier, this story is about trusting the Lord (not your own wisdom, or thoughts, or resources).
+There’s a clear dependence and humility.
+But it’s helpful to say this provocatively on purpose: Hezekiah is said to have power here.
 He has a certain causal ability.
-He prays; and because he did so, something huge happened.
+He prayed; and because he did so, something huge happened.

 This man is so powerful in his prayer that he alters the course of nations.
 What might our prayers—those of us in Christ the greater King—do then?